WWI / WWII

-This year, 2019, marks the 100th anniversary of the signing of the Treaty of Versailles, which formally ended WWI, and the 75th anniversary of D-Day, the Allied landings along the Normandy coast during WWII.
+Last year, 2019, marked the 100th anniversary of the signing of the Treaty of Versailles, which formally ended WWI, and the 75th anniversary of D-Day, the Allied landings along the Normandy coast during WWII.

-10:15 am–11:45 am: Educational sessions and a discussion forum with regional historians, including those from Dahlgren Heritage Foundation, will be held inside American Legion Post 148.
-Learn the community’s history as it relates to WWI and WWII, notably the impact of Naval Proving Grounds in Dahlgren during WWII.
+Educational sessions and a discussion forum with regional historians, including those from Dahlgren Heritage Foundation.
+We learned the community’s history as it relates to WWI and WWII, notably the impact of Naval Proving Grounds in Dahlgren during WWII.

-12:15 pm–4:30 pm: Special events hourly.
-Exhibits, military memorabilia, Veterans Service Organizations and non-profits aim to foster public knowledge and promote an appreciation for the immense scale of the world wars given the cost in lives lost; resources expended; physical destruction of land, facilities, and infrastructure; people impacted; and the resulting far-reaching changes to the worldwide political, cultural, and economic landscape.
-(Interested in being a vendor?
-Contact Maggie Lane in Town Hall: email@example.com, 804-224-7181.)
+Special events were held hourly.
+Exhibits, military memorabilia, Veterans Service Organizations and non-profits aimed to foster public knowledge and promote an appreciation for the immense scale of the world wars given the cost in lives lost; resources expended; physical destruction of land, facilities, and infrastructure; people impacted; and the resulting far-reaching changes to the worldwide political, cultural, and economic landscape.

 National Museum of the Marine Corps: Preserves and exhibits the material history of the U.S. Marine Corps; honors the commitment, accomplishments, and sacrifices of Marines; supports recruitment, training, education, and retention of Marines; and provides the public with a readily accessible platform for the exploration of Marine Corps history.

 Racing for Heroes and Racing for Warriors, empowering veterans through motorsports, health, wellness and employment opportunities.

 - WWI uniform and handkerchiefs from Museum at Colonial Beach

 - Talk and book signing by bestselling author John Gilstrap